AI Tools Will Not do it All for You

 You might submit the assignment easily, with minimal effort.
 The paper gets done quickly.
 The report is completed easily.

-Maybe the product is even half decent or good (and no one realizes that you used an AI tool to do it, and thus how unnecessary you were to the process to get the product done).
+Maybe the product is even half decent or good, and maybe no one realizes that you used an AI tool to do it (and perhaps that you yourself were not as important to the process or the product).

-You do not get yourself to the destination where you have learned through the process.
+Used improperly, these AI tools do not get you to the destination where you have learned through the process.
 Your learning may have only advanced just a few steps.
-This means the AI tool may not be a true shortcut, but takes you to a place you don't want to go.
+This means the AI tool may not be a true shortcut, but takes you to a place you didn't want to go.

 You decide